Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Historical Insight: From Categories to Geometry

+Topos theory applies similar insight but not in the context of only specific varieties but for the entire theory of sets instead.
+Ultimately, Lawvere and Tierney realized the importance of these ideas to the concept of classification and truth in general.
+Classification of elements between two sets comes down to a question: does this element belong to a given set or not?
+In category of $\sets$ this question calls for a binary answer: true or false.
+But not in a general topos in which the composition of the subobject-classifier is more geometric.

+Indeed, Lawvere and Tierney then considered this \textit{characteristc} map 'either/or' as a categorical \textit{relationship} instead without referring to its 'contents'.
+It was the structural form of this morphism (which they called 'true') and as contrasted with other relationships that marked the beginning of \textit{geometric logic}.
+They thus rephrased the binary complete Heyting algebra of classical truth with the categorical version $\Omega$ defined as an object, which satisfies a specific pull-back condition.
+The crux of topos theory was then the so called Freyd--Mitchell embedding theorem which effectively guaranteed the explicit set of elementary axioms so as to formalize topos theory.

-\begin{axiom}[Comprehension] If $\lambda$ is a property, then the set discerned by this property actually exists.
-In set-theoretical formalism it can be expressed as where $x, w_1, \ldots, w_n$ are free variables of the statement $\lambda$. \end{axiom}
+We will come back to this definition later.
+But to understand its significance as a link between geometry and language, it is useful to see how the characteristic map (either/or) behaves in set theory.
+In particular, by expressing truth in this way, it became possible to reduce Axiom of Comprehension\endnote{ If $\lambda$ is a property, then the set discerned by this property actually exists.
+In set-theoretical formalism it can be expressed as where $x, w_1, \ldots, w_n$ are free variables of the statement $\lambda$.}, which states that any suitable formal condition $\lambda$ gives rise to a peculiar set $\{x \in \lambda\}$, to a rather elementary statement regarding adjoint functors\endnote{Ibid., xiii.}.

-Topological categories including elementary and Grothendieck-topoi retain such a truth(-value) object $\Omega$, but it doesn't result with such a split, set-theoretic evaluation as in the case of locales graded according to the partially ordered values of $T$.
-The subobject-classifier, in contrast, is explicated by the \textit{universal property} of the so called morphism true: $1 \to \Omega$ whose pull-back-property classifies subobjects of any subobject (mono) in that category (see definition \ref{toposdefinition}).
-In particular, the endomorphisms of the truth-value object $\Omega$ are closely connected to Grothendieck-topology\footnote{Ibid., xiv.}.
-In general, however, the subobject-classifier doesn't need to set-theoretically split as in the set-theoretic case of $\Omega \cong \truth$ or in the case of locales in which $\Omega \cong T$.

-As the last historical remark, topos theory became all the more important because of the so called Freyd--Mitchell embedding theorem for abelian categories.
-It guaranteed the explicit set of elementary axioms implying exactness properties of module categories as well as demonstrating how the abstract categorical approach would result with crucial module theoretic applications.
+At the same time, many mathematical structures became expressible not only as general topoi but in terms of a more specific class of Grothendieck-topoi.
+There, too, the 'way of doing mathematics' is different in the sense that the object-classifier is categorically defined and there is no empty set (initial object) but mathematics starts from the terminal object 1 instead.
+However, there is a material way to express the 'difference' such topoi make in terms of set theory: for every such a topos there is a sheaf-form enabling it to be expressed as a category of sheaves $\sets^{\ce}$ for a category $\ce$ with a specific Grothendieck-topology.

-\section{Postulate of Materialism --- Or Two Postulates Instead?}
+\section{Postulate of Materialism---Or Two Postulates Instead?}